sidney/brotlidecpy/README.md

 ### Running the integration tests
-With a copy of the entire `test` directory, set PYTHONPATH to the directory containing `brotlidecpy.py`, which may or may not be the same directory that contains `test`, and run the command (suitable modified for the current directory you are using)
+With a copy of the entire `test` directory, set PYTHONPATH to the directory containing `brotlidecpy.py`, which may or may not be the same directory that contains `test`, and run the command (suitably modified for the current directory you are using)

     python test/decompresstest.py